How much does a dehumidifier cost to install?

-- The cost to run a dehumidifier adds $10 to $30 per month on average to your energy bill.
+The cost to run a dehumidifier adds $10 to $30 per month to your energy bill.

-- Dehumidification reduces the excess moisture, mold growth, allergens, odors, deterioration of the structure, and improves indoor air quality.
+Dehumidification reduces the excess moisture, mold growth, allergens, odors, and structural deterioration and improves indoor air quality

 Average whole-house dehumidifier installation cost

-The following table shows the average cost to install a whole-house dehumidifier.
+The following table shows the average cost to install a whole-house dehumidifier, including labor and materials.